HenryJaiyeoba/simFlight/README.md

 # simFlight: Basic Aircraft Autopilot Control Systems Library

-An educational Python library for teaching undergraduate students the principles of aircraft autopilot control systems with a focus on PID controllers.

 ## Overview

 simFlight is designed to provide a beginner-friendly, scalable, and educational platform for learning about aircraft control systems.
 It features both virtual simulation capabilities and integration with X-Plane through the X-Plane Connect plugin.